 An initial draft report covering the above requirements must be submitted to SES four weeks after the notice to proceed with above scope of work.
-The report must be prepared in a suitable font (such as Arial 12) and the format and content must comply with Appendix 6 of the amended EIA Regulations, 2017, as well as the Promulgated Protocols relating to Plant Species (dated Oct 2020).
-The final report (which shall include any reasonable amendments in response to the EAP's comments on the initial draft, if necessary) shall be delivered two weeks after the draft report, assuming the EAP shall have provided comments within a week after receiving the initial draft report.
+The report must be prepared in a suitable font (such as Century Gothic or Arial 10) and the format and content must comply with Appendix 6 of the amended EIA Regulations, 2017, as well as the Promulgated Protocols relating to Plant Species (dated Oct 2020).
+The final report (which shall include any reasonable amendments in response to the EAP's comments on the initial draft, if necessary) shall be delivered one week after the draft report, assuming the EAP shall have provided comments within a week after receiving the initial draft report.